Make sure your business is eligible before you apply!

 No, you will need to complete and submit your application in one session.
 We suggest preparing your submission in a separate document before submitting the final version online.

-How will I know if I receive a grant?
+How will I know if I am one of the five finalists?

-We will notify five shortlisted applicants in January 2021.
-The shortlisted applicants will then be asked to make a 15-20-minute virtual presentation to the judging panel in early February.
-The judges will then select two recipients who will each receive $20,000, deposited into a business account with their local credit union.
+We will notify five shortlisted applicants by November 22, 2021.
+The shortlisted applicants will then be asked to make a 15-20-minute virtual presentation to the judging panel on December 7, 2021.
+Winners will be notified by December 12, 2021.

-If I receive a grant, do I have to pay it back?
+If I am awarded a grant, do I have to pay it back?

 No, the grant does not need to be paid back.